 Since there's no M1 signal available, feeding multi-byte instructions as interrupt vectors can be a little complicated.
-It is up to you to deal with this situation (i.e. use only single-byte vectors or make up some sort of cycle counter).
+It is up to you to deal with this situation.

-5.3 Instruction timing
+2.3.- Instruction timing

 This core is slower than the original in terms of clocks per instruction.
 Since the original 8080 was itself one of the slowest micros ever, this does not say much for the core.
-Yet, one of these clocked at 50MHz would outperform an original 8080 at 25 Mhz, which is fast enough for many control applications - except that there are possibly better alternatives.
+Yet, one of these clocked at 50MHz can outperform a 8080 at 30 Mhz, which is fast enough for many control applications.